 Best oil-filled heater

 When searching for a new heater, we're certain you've encountered a dozen.
-A traditional oil heater is easily on the fastest ways to heat your room, and they hold heat very well.
+A traditional oil heater is easily one of the fastest ways to heat your room, and it holds heat very well.
 Aside from being great with rapid heat, they also get incredibly hot, so if it's a fairly large room you're looking to heat up, this is a great option for you.

 Our major downside to this radiator is its sheer size and weight.
 While its heft makes it great at distributing heat, it may be just too heavy for some, luckily it does have wheels.